 Although the therapist at Mindful Solutions Counseling are in network with most major insurances, you may choose to not use insurance or possibly have an insurance that is out of network.
-For those who do not have or choose not to use insurance benefits, we do offer self-pay rates allowing you to privately pay providing you with more control and flexibility around your therapy experience.
+For those who do not have or choose not to use insurance benefits, we do offer self-pay rates allowing you to privately pay providing you with more control and flexibility around your therapeutic experience.

-Therapy Services Rates:
+Therapy Service Rates:

 Initial Intake (60 minutes ): $150